WebAssembly/spec/proposals/Level-1.md

-# Layer 1 exception handling
+# Level 1 exception handling

-Layer 1 of exception handling is the MVP (minimal viable proposal) for implementing exceptions in WebAssembly.
+Level 1 of exception handling is the MVP (minimal viable proposal) for implementing exceptions in WebAssembly.
 As such, it doesn't include higher-level concepts and structures.
-These concept and structures are introduced in later layers, and either:
+These concept and structures are introduced in later levels, and either:

-1. Improves readability by combining concepts in layer 1 into higher-level constructs, thereby reducing code size.
+1. Improves readability by combining concepts in Level 1 into higher-level constructs, thereby reducing code size.
 2. Allow performance improvements in the VM.
-3. Introduce additional new functionality not available in layer 1.
+3. Introduce additional new functionality not available in Level 1.

 This document supersedes the original [Exceptions Proposal].